To be eligible to receive financial aid, you must:

 - Be a veteran of the U.S. Armed Forces.

 - Have children who receive more than half of their support from you.

 - Have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through June 30 of the school year that you are applying for.

-- Be an orphan or ward of the court or you were a ward of the court until age 18.
+- Be an orphan or ward of the court.

 - Be married.

 If both you and your spouse are students, each of you must complete a separate application.
 If your spouse is not a student, he or she is expected to contribute a calculated spouse contribution based on his/her income and assets.

 Students who are planning to marry should apply using their current marital status at the time of application.